needle-mirror/com.unity.physics/Documentation~/getting_started.md

 * **Mesh** : a arbitrary triangle soup.
 The most expensive and is assumed to be concave.
 Mesh versus mesh collision in particular can be very expensive, so best practice is to use mesh shapes only for static objects and convex shapes for dynamic objects.
 But if you know your dynamic mesh shape will not need to collide with another mesh then it can be dynamic, but make sure to setup your collision filtering appropriately.

-### What is 'convex radius'
+### What is 'bevel radius'

-In a lot of the shapes you will see a 'convex radius' field.
-That is an optimization for collision detection so that it can inflate the hull of the shape a little, like an outer shell of that size around the object.
-That has the side effect of rounding out corners, so you typically don't want it too big, and is normally quite small with respect to the size of the object.
+In a lot of the shapes you will see a 'bevel radius' field (analogous to 'convex radius' in the run-time API).
+This value is an optimization for collision detection that inflates a shape's hull, creating a shell outside its vertices.
+As implemented in Unity Physics, it simultaneously moves the collision geometry's vertices inward a bit, attempting to best preserve the surfaces of the geometry.
+Because it has the side effect of rounding out a shape's corners, you typically don't want it too big.
+It is normally quite small with respect to the size of the object.

 ## Compound Shapes